By Nancy Armitage (includes guests, visitors, & clubs)

 Huntington Mansion Sauces: Harvey Sauce (No. 2) Oscar Sauce (No. 2), Southern Sausage Gravy with Buttermilk Biscuits, Southern Giblet gravy, Robert Sauce (No. 2) Colbert Sauce (No. 2) Huntington Orange Sauce with Duck(SMR), Caper sauce, (SF) Capons with Mushroom Wine Sauce (PAR & SMR)Document: HEH Coll.
 HEH 38/6 [Huntington Mansion inventory book at SMR]; SMR grocery lists, Huntington menus, Huntington Library, San Marino, Calif.;

-Sides: Chateau Potatoes (PAR), White Rice with French Tarragon, Buttered & Herbed Dutch noodles (No. 2), Savory Macaroni, Macaroni & Cheese (SMR), Potatoes Hollandaise (No. 2) Duchess Potatoes, Mashed potatoes with parsley, Macaroni & cheese, French Scalloped Potatoes with Heavy Cream (Chat B. & Paris)
+Sides: Chateau Potatoes (PAR), White Rice with French Tarragon, Buttered & Herbed Dutch noodles (No. 2), Savory Macaroni, Macaroni & Cheese (SMR & Chat.
+B), Potatoes Hollandaise (No. 2) Duchess Potatoes (Ships and trains), Mashed potatoes with parsley, French Scalloped Potatoes with Heavy Cream (Chat B. & Paris)

 Herbs at the San Marino Ranch (SMR): Angelica, Anise, Balm [Bee Balm] Basil, Bay leaves, Borage, Catnip, Chile peppers, Chives clumps, Cilantro, Dill, Fennel, Leeks, Marjoram, Nasturtiums, Parsley, Rosemary, Saffron, Sage, Savory, French Tarragon, Common thyme, French Thyme, Watercress, Winter Savory Document: HEH Coll.
 HEH MS 6/15 & HEH Coll.
 HEH 8/9 [San Marino Ranch papers – at Huntington Library, San Marino, CA] Also, [French Chervil, baby chives],

-Entrees: Irish Lamb stew (SMR) Pork chops, Spagetti & tomato sauce (Chat.
-B, SMR and No.2), Chicken Croquettes,
+Entrees: Irish Lamb stew (SMR & No. 2) Pork chops, Spagetti & tomato sauce (Chat.
+B, SMR No.2), Chicken Croquettes, Macaroni & Cheese (Chat B and No.2 )

 Huntington Game: Pheasant with Marsala wine sauce, Duck a la Orange (SMR), Venison Stew (SMR), Venison,